 Very Few Negative SEO Discussions

-Would your competitors stoop so low as to cause your site negative SEO if they could?
+Would your competitors stoop so low as to cause your site negative SEO via canonical attack if they could?
 Of course they would, or they'd hire a shady SEO to do it for them.
 This low-effort attack can ruin SEO, as noted in negative SEO discussions (as on dofollow.com).
-The topic is likely avoided because it's not so easy to solve.
+The result can be achieved by hiring one of the many backlink services on sites like fiver, pushing a low value competitor URL with variations of URL query parameters.
+The topic is likely avoided because it's so easy to achieve but it's not so easy to solve.

 Joomla’s core System - SEF plugin, designed to manage canonical URLs and rewrite links in content, is the root cause of this vulnerability in its canonical generation.
 With no options to filter query parameters, it includes junk like ?negative=seo in canonical tags.
 On an official Joomla site with System - SEF enabled, adding this parameter pollutes the canonical tag, exposing the site to duplicate content risks if targeted.
 I've redacted the specifics to protect the site from this kind of abuse - but I thought it important to illustrate that this is a core problem which has existed for over a decade.